↖ Homepage of the site 'What to do with your life?'

 |

-Imposing collaboration produces discomfort, and poor quality collaboration.
+Imposing collaboration produces unhappiness and poor quality collaboration.

-Gaining trust is difficult, because it means acknowledging your mistakes.
+Obtaining trust is difficult, because it requires admitting your mistakes.